steveklabnik/rustdoc/CONTRIBUTING.md

 Thank you for your interest in making `rustdoc` better!
 We'd love to have your contribution.
-We expect all contributors to abide by the [Rust code of conduct](https://www.rust-lang.org/en-US/conduct.html), which you can find at that link or in the CODE_OF_CONDUCT.md file in this repository.
+We expect all contributors to abide by the [Rust code of conduct](https://www.rust-lang.org/en-US/conduct.html), which you can find at that link or in the [`CODE_OF_CONDUCT.md`](https://github.com/steveklabnik/rustdoc/blob/master/CODE_OF_CONDUCT.md) file in this repository.

 ## License

 `rustdoc` is dual licenced under the MIT and Apache 2.0 licenses, and so are all contributions.
-Please see the `LICENSE-*` files in this directory for more details.
+Please see the [`LICENSE-MIT`](https://github.com/steveklabnik/rustdoc/blob/master/LICENSE-MIT) and [`LICENSE-APACHE`](https://github.com/steveklabnik/rustdoc/blob/master/LICENSE-APACHE) files in this directory for more details.

 ## Pull Requests